nais/azurerator/docs/lifecycle.md

 A [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object)
 is registered and connected to the aforementioned application.

-This enables us to register and automatically grant admin consent for delegated permissions for the application.
+This enables us to register and automatically grant admin consent for [delegated permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#permission-types) for the application.

 ### 1.5 Delegated Permissions

-The operator will by default configure the application with the following permissions:
+The operator will by default configure the application with the following delegated permissions:

 - `https://graph.microsoft.com/openid`
 - `https://graph.microsoft.com/User.Read`